Marmuvar/marmuvar.github.io/README.md

+Project derived as fork from https://github.com/timklapdor/resume-builder Acknowledgement to Tim Klapdor as template author.

 # Jekyll Resume Builder

 This site started out with the idea of working out how to build a resume with Jekyll.
 Rather than Pages and Posts it makes use of Collections to populate the single page.